 Career Services offers a series of Professional Skills Courses each semester, including several online courses which are also available during the summer and the winter inter-session.
 Online skills courses are open to current SAIS students and SAIS alumni.
 Courses taught on campus are open only to current SAIS students and to alumni on a space-available basis.
 Skills courses are not open to students on other JHU campuses or to the general public.

-Registration for returning SAIS students on all three campuses for fall semester online skills courses is currently open in SAISWorks.
-Registration will remain open for all online courses until November 15, 2014 and students will have until December 15, 2014 to complete the courses and pass the final exams.
+Registration for returning SAIS students on all three campuses for fall semester online Harvard Business School Publishing (HBSP) skills courses is currently open in SAISWorks.
+Registration will remain open for all HBSP online courses until November 15, 2014 and students will have until December 15, 2014 to complete the courses and pass the final exams.
 These deadlines are firm.
 SAIS alumni, including recent graduates, should contact Martina Leinz at email@example.com for registration information.

-The following skills courses, subject to change, will be held on the Washington, D.C. campus during the fall 2014 semester: Consulting Skills, Corporate Valuation, Beginning & Intermediate MS Excel, Introduction to Geographic Information Systems (GIS), Introduction to Political Risk Analysis, Introduction to STATA, Nuclear Energy Science & Technology for Policy Makers, Preparing & Delivering a Briefing and Writing for Results: Policy Memos.
-Course syllabi and a fall schedule of skills courses will be posted when available in SAISWorks in the “Documents Library.”
+The following skills courses, subject to change, will be held on the Washington, D.C. campus during the fall 2014 semester: Consulting Skills, Corporate Valuation, Beginning & Intermediate MS Excel, Introduction to Geographic Information Systems (GIS), Introduction to Political Risk Analysis, Nuclear Energy Science & Technology for Policy Makers, Preparing & Delivering a Briefing and Writing for Results: Policy Memos.
+Course syllabi and a fall schedule of skills courses will be posted when available in SAISWorks in the “Document Library.”